puppetlabs/puppetlabs-mysql/README.md

 ###WARNING

 This may fail.
 It may eat your MySQL server.
 PLEASE test it before running it live.
-Even if it's just a no-op and a manual comparision.
+Even if it's just a no-op and a manual comparison.
 Please be careful!

 ##Setup